-Community members anticipate submitting the application for the proposed district this winter, and if successfully approved by Denver City Council after the public process, the district will become the first to be designated using the city's new cultural heritage criteria in the Denver Landmark Ordinance.
+Paul Martinez helped organize and became the first president of the Lincoln Chapter of the GI Forum.
+GI Forum members met at the Martinez residence as well as the Auraria Community Center at 1178 Marinosa Community members anticipate submitting the application for the proposed district this winter, and if successfully approved by Denver City Council after the public process, the district will become the first to be designated using the city's new cultural heritage criteria in the Denver Landmark Ordinance.
 The research and application were prepared by Fairhill & Co., with additional drafting by Tanya Mote and Shannon Stage.
 The neighborhood team has spent significant time conducting outreach regarding this project, including hosting walking tours and several community meetings to shape the current proposal.
 The City's Landmark team has hosted meetings to help create custom design guidelines that will support owners in preserving the layered built environment.
-Former Councilman Paul Lopez and current Councilwoman Jamie Torres have been engaged throughout the process. 🏶 STAY INFORMED To stay up to date on this effort, and to offer your support, visit historicdenver.org/current-issues.
-HISTORIC DENVER INC.
+Former Councilman Paul Lopez and current Councilwoman Jamie Torres have been engaged throughout the process. \$\mathbf{x}\$ STAY INFORMED To stay up to date on this effort, and to offer your support, visit historicdenver.org/current-issues.